gustapinto/py_studies/README.md

-# python-studies
+# Python Studies
-To boldly go where no man has gone.
-Python
+to boldly go where literally everybody has gone nowadays.
+Aka Python